-- When the ignition switch is turned to the LOCK position. - When the power button on the audio unit is pressed and the audio unit is turned off. - When CD being played is ejected.
-(For the In-dash CD changer, when all CDs are ejected.)
+- When the ignition switch is turned to the LOCK position. - When the power button on the audio unit is pressed and the audio unit is turned off. - When the CD being played is ejected and the audio unit is turned off.

-Without navigation system
+Without Bluetooth Hands-Free and navigation system